GridTools/gt4py/docs/functional/architecture/0007-Fencil-Processors.md

 ### Separating into categories of "executors" and "everything else"

 The only usecase that didn't either execute or generate a string was `pretty_print_and_check`.
 This was moved to the test suite because it would likely not be useful in practice.
 This step can be taken later if the variety general fencil processors ever increases.

-### Creating a type hierarchy of fencil processor kinds

-Simply seemed overengineering at this point but might be considered an option later.